TangereJs/at-form-lookup/README.md

 6. switching between modes of operation must work

 #### Modes of operation
-At its creation `at-form-lookup` was intended to work with both local data and remove data.
+At its creation `at-form-lookup` was intended to work with both local data and remote data.
 Thus this analysis recognizes that `at-form-lookup` has two modes of operation
   - LOCAL_DATA
   - REMOTE_DATA